kamadland/ministry-guide/pages/presentations/why-youth-ministry/presentation.md

 <br>July 10, 2020
 <br>
 <br>
 Youth Ministry is a staple program in the modern Church, but have you ever thought about WHY it exists as a program?
 Just because something has always been done a certain way, doesn't necessarily mean it should continue.
 Hopefully, by the power of the Holy Spirit, we will be constantly re-evaluating how we do church up and against God's Word.
 Is there a Biblical reason for providing youth ministry?
-Let's talk about it.
 [/notes]